 Using EBMUD real estate

-If you are interested in using EBMUD property, please contact the Real Estate Services team directly at 510-287-1244 so we can better understand your needs.
+If you are interested in using EBMUD property, please contact the Real Estate Services team at 510-287-1244.
 Once we discuss your inquiry we will likely request the following:

 Real Estate Services